helia

 // resolve the name

-const result = await name.resolve(privateKey.publicKey)
+const result = await name.resolve(publicKey)

 console.info(result.cid, result.path) // QmFoo.. 'foo.txt'